Zero-Sum Fictitious Play Cannot Converge to a Point: Conclusion

 \section{Conclusion}

 In this paper, we studied pointwise convergence of fictitious play in zero-sum games.
 While classical results show that fictitious play converges to the Nash equilibrium set, our results show that this set convergence need not imply convergence to a single equilibrium point.
-In particular, under Assumptions~\ref{asspt:positive_measure},~\ref{asspt:boundary}, and~\ref{asspt:boundary_condition}, we proved that fictitious play cannot converge pointwise for Player~1 under any tie-breaking rule when Player~1 starts with no prior information.
-Our examples further illustrate that the geometry of the equilibrium set and the role of tie-breaking are both essential for understanding the long-run behavior of fictitious play.
+In particular, we proved that whenever, in a game without strictly dominated actions, the equilibrium set of a player has positive measure and consists only of fully mixed strategies (Assumptions~\ref{asspt:no_dominated}--\ref{asspt:boundary}), fictitious play cannot converge pointwise for that player under any tie-breaking rule, provided the player's initial empirical strategy lies outside the equilibrium set, as is the case when the player starts with no prior information.
+The proof combines an inertia mechanism in the interior of the equilibrium set with a counting argument at its boundary, which rests on the observation that the opponent's deviations from its unique equilibrium action never reward all of the player's actions equally.

 Several questions remain open.
-Most notably, Assumption~\ref{asspt:boundary_condition} appears to be technical, and our examples suggest that similar non-convergence may persist even without it.
-This motivates Conjecture~\ref{conj:conjecture_for_non_convergence} and the reduced-game Conjecture~\ref{conj:weak_conj}.
-It would be especially interesting to determine whether pointwise non-convergence can be characterized under substantially weaker assumptions, and to better understand the role of initialization in games that do not satisfy Assumption~\ref{asspt:boundary}.
+Our assumptions are sufficient but, as Section~\ref{subsec:necessity} illustrates, may not be necessary, and an exact characterization of the games and initializations for which pointwise convergence fails remains to be found.
+Moreover, since pointwise convergence cannot serve as a stopping criterion, it remains unclear by what observable criterion a player can recognize that equilibrium has been learned (Section~\ref{subsec:stopping}).
+It would also be interesting to investigate analogous selection questions for other classes of games and learning dynamics.
 We hope that the viewpoint developed here helps clarify the gap between convergence to the equilibrium set and convergence to a point in fictitious play.